 When it comes to being injured in a car accident, you can’t have human body damage without having auto body damage.
 While personal health is the most important post-accident recovery, the cars themselves often have to undergo anywhere from minor to extensive reconstruction work, unless of course they become “totaled” and sent to the junkyard.
-To understand more about what can happen to a vehicle in anything from a fender bender to a roll over, we got a mechanic’s take on auto accidents.
-Mike Griesa, owner of Titan Auto Body, was nice enough to answer the following questions for us:
+To understand more about what can happen to a vehicle in anything from a fender bender to a rollover, we got a mechanic’s take on auto accidents.
+Mike Griesa, the owner of Titan Auto Body, was nice enough to answer the following questions for us:

 What types of situations and damages have you seen over the years?

 The smallest damage is a scratch on a car.
 The biggest auto damage I’ve seen happened five years ago, a 72 year old man was driving his Porsche on the highway when he got slammed into from behind.
 The impact crushed the rear end of the car which then went air born, hit a pole, and caught on fire.
 But do not worry, this man is doing well and living out his life with his family.